 3. A time-sensitive offer.

-Whether you’re promoting an evergreen course or a live course, your offer needs to be time- sensitive.
+Whether you’re promoting an evergreen course or a launch-only course, your offer needs to be time-sensitive.

 We all need help making a decision.
 A little push.